 Lyft

-Lyft is a app-based marketplace for rides, micromobility, and driver services.
+Lyft is a mobility marketplace for rides, enterprise transport and advertising.

-Lyft operates in the Unclear / To Be Classified segment.
+Lyft operates in the B2C Consumer App / Platform segment.

 This page supports entity resolution, disambiguation, and retrieval stabilization in AI search and answer systems.